 Ask for a letter of recommendation

 We require you to submit one letter of recommendation written by someone who can attest to your academic ability, such as a teacher, faculty member, school counselor, or advisor.
-If you choose, you can also submit a letter of recommendation from another source, such as an employer, coach, research mentor, community leader, or clergy.
+If you choose, you can also submit another letter of recommendation from an additional source, such as an employer, coach, research mentor, community leader, or clergy.
 Students with an interest in engineering are encouraged to obtain a letter of recommendation from a math or science teacher.
 Remember to have a discussion with your chosen recommender first to see if they are willing and able to provide a letter.

 We encourage applicants who have been away from formal classroom teaching for an extended period to request a letter of recommendation from someone who can speak to their academic potential, such as an employer (preferably a supervisor or manager), a program or departmental trainer, or some other individual in an official instructional capacity.